Politics can be seductive.

 You and your grassroots group may be able to single-handedly bring the politician down.
 Or perhaps you will be one of a handful of groups organizing at the next election.

-No matter what, you will make it harder for the politician to win re-election, costing him extra time and money.
+No matter what, you will make it harder for the politician to win re-election, costing their campaign extra time and money.

 If the politician loses, every other elected official will fear you and your group.